Revolutionizing Clinical Trials with Artificial Intelligence

 Clinical trials are carried out in phases to test their efficacy before they are made available to patients.
-The requirements for these phases increase with each succeeding ones.
+The requirements for these phases increase with each succeeding one.
 For instance, Phase I trials typically involve fewer participants and so are less expensive than Phase III trials.

-The process can take any length of time from about 7 to 15 years, which means it can consume significant amount of resources.
+The process can take any length of time from about 7 to 15 years, which means it can consume a significant amount of resources.
 The clinical trial industry is reported to be worth around $65 billion.
 Each study costs any amount between $161 million and $2 billion, as reported by CB Insights.

-Yet, a good number of these trials fail at significant cost to pharmaceutical companies.
+Yet, a good number of these trials fail at a significant cost to pharmaceutical companies.
 The financial effect of failed trials is more evident on the smaller players.

 While the need for clinical trials is obvious, some have argued that the current state of things deprives patients of medications that can potentially preserve their lives.
-It is believed that the application artificial intelligence (AI) has the potential for transforming the process considerably.
+It is believed that the application of artificial intelligence (AI) has the potential for transforming the process considerably.

 There are diverse ways by which artificial intelligence is thought to be capable of improving the clinical trial process.

-There are many patients who may have interest in taking part in a clinical trial and yet not be aware of the availability of such.
+There are many patients who may have an interest in taking part in a clinical trial and yet not be aware of the availability of such.
 They may only find out about one when their doctor suggests it, especially when other options have failed.

 On the other side of the divide, there are researchers looking for study participants and cannot get enough.
 There are more than 18,000 trials currently recruiting subjects in the US, according to CB Insights.